Euzhan Palcy: Early life and education

 Euzhan Palcy was born in Martinique, an overseas department and region of France.
-Palcy grew up studying the films of Fritz Lang, Alfred Hitchcock, Billy Wilder and Orson Welles.
-She decided at the young age of ten to become a filmmaker, largely due to the imprecise depictions of black people in film and television, and her desire for a more accurate portrayal.
-Euzhan went to college at home in Martinique, and eventually found work at a local TV network.
+She grew up studying the films of Fritz Lang, Alfred Hitchcock, Billy Wilder and Orson Welles.
+She decided at the age of 10 to become a filmmaker, largely due to being upset by the imprecise depictions of black people in film and television that she saw, and her desire for more accurate portrayals.
+She has said: "I'm a mixed blood person, I have African blood, European blood, Asian blood, but the one that I cherish most is the African one, because it is the one that is the most degraded, most insulted on the screen and all walks of life...
+I understood early on I must take my camera to restore the roots and heal the wounds of history, bring life back."
+Palcy attended college in Martinique, and eventually found work at a local TV network.
 When she was a teenager, her success as a poet and songwriter led to her being asked to do a weekly poetry program on local television.
 It was there she wrote and directed the short film La Messagère, and began her filmmaking career.
 The drama, which centers on the relationship between a girl and her grandmother, and which explores the lives of workers on a banana plantation, was the first West Indian production mounted in Martinique.

-She left for Paris in 1975 to earn a master's degree in French literature, in theater, at the Sorbonne, a D.E.A. in Art and Archeology and a film degree (specializing in cinematography) from renowned Louis Lumière College.
-Palcy soon began a film adaptation of Joseph Zobel’s novel Black Shack Alley, a semi-autobiographical novel that explores the struggle for change with shifting race relations.
-Palcy states, “I discovered the novel when I was fourteen.
-It was the first time I read a novel by a black man, a black of my country, a black who was speaking about poor people.”
+Palcy left for Paris in 1975 to earn a master's degree in French literature, in theater, at the Sorbonne, a D.E.A. in Art and Archeology and a film degree (specializing in cinematography) from École nationale supérieure Louis-Lumière.
+Palcy soon began her first film, Sugar Cane Alley – an adaptation of Joseph Zobel's 1950 La Rue Cases-Nègres (also translated as Black Shack Alley), a semi-autobiographical novel that explores the struggle for change with shifting race relations.
+Palcy has said: "I discovered the novel when I was fourteen.
+It was the first time I read a novel by a black man, a black of my country, a black who was speaking about poor people."
 As she became acquainted with members of the French film community, Palcy received encouragement from New Wave filmmaker François Truffaut and his collaborator Suzanne Shiffman.
-In 1982 the French government provided partial funding for the film.
+In 1982, the French government provided partial funding for the film in the form of a grant.